Grodelek/SocialMediaApp/README.md

-# Todo App
+# To do App
-Todo app using Flask framework with sqlite database connectivity.
+To do app using Flask framework with sqlite database connectivity.